mrose10/ICU-Mortality-Prediction_Women-in-Data/README.md

 * Random Forest - flexible for the different types of data and ensemble voting
 * Boosted Trees - boost classification of more difficult samples

-The [winning team's](https://www.kaggle.com/c/widsdatathon2020/discussion/133189) AUC score was 91.45, up from an initial commit of 90.

 ## 3. EDA

 [EDA Notebook](https://github.com/mrose10/WiDs_Datathon_2020/blob/master/notebooks/Load%20Data%20and%20EDA%20.ipynb)